10 Things You Should Never Do While Pumping Gas

 Did you know that these 10 household items are extremely flammable?

 While you should stay outside the vehicle when pumping gas, children should be left inside the car.
 Not only will this help them stay away from toxic fumes, but it will help you keep your attention focused on what you’re doing.

 Of course, never leave children alone in the car if you have to walk away from the pump.
-These are the 15 things you were told never to touch when you were a kid.

 Never smoke around the gas pump.
 And this should be obvious, but never ignite lighters or light matches anywhere near a gas pump.
 If you have this smoke detector, you should replace it immediately.